 |Dimensions||92.6 x 58.8 x 25.9 mm (3.7 x 2.3 x 1.0 inch)|

-An outstanding accomplishment certainly is the fact that the 8-megapixel sensor of the SD870 is able to offer a resolution that is capable of providing high-quality 11×14-inch prints up to ISO 400.
-The size of the LCD has been expanded, but the optical viewfinder has been eliminated.
+An outstanding accomplishment certainly is the fact that the 8-megapixel sensor of the SD870 can offer a resolution that is capable of providing high-quality 11×14-inch prints up to ISO 400.
+The LCD size has been expanded, but the optical viewfinder has been eliminated.
 Since optical viewfinders are somewhat of a joke on most digital cameras with exceptional optics, most users won’t miss having one.
 The absence of a viewfinder is more than compensated for by the 3-inch LCD, which also performs admirably in direct sunlight.

 - Optical Image Stabilization